 Many mothers or mothers-to-be are often puzzled about the traditional confinement rules and taboos.
 Here we discuss the Top 4 Confinement Myths and provide further scientific reasonings and suggestions.

-Furthermore, in tropical country like Singapore, in order to observe good personal hygiene, bathing is necessary to prevent build up of germs and sweat or any infection.
-It is recommended to take warm baths and dry yourself quickly or take hot sponge bath to remain fresh and clean.
+Furthermore, in tropical country like Singapore, in order to observe good personal hygiene, bathing is necessary to prevent build-up of germs and sweat or any infection.
+It is recommended to take warm baths and dry yourself quickly or take a hot sponge bath to remain fresh and clean.

 You wouldn’t want to be sweaty and smelly when breastfeeding your baby.
 New mothers should also be encouraged to wash their hair only when they are more stable on their feet after giving birth.